pinellolab/singlecellvr/README.md

 SingleCellVR can be used with our preprocessed datasets found at the link above or by following the steps below to process your own dataset.

+## Running singlecellVR locally

+singlecellVR is available to be run locally with Docker.
+In order to run singlecellVR locally run the following:
+`docker run --rm --network host scvr {url} {frontend-port} {backend-port}` where `{url}` is the url at which you would like to host singlecellVR and `{frontend-port}` and `{backend-port}` are two available ports on your system.

+For example:
+`docker run --rm --network host scvr https://localhost 8000 8080`

+Note: To enable VR capabilities the urls must be served over https.

 ## SingleCellVR Preprocess:

 Prepare your data for the visualization on Single Cell VR website <https://singlecellvr.com/>